IMPORTANT! Lay your new lawn immediately upon delivery. Water with at least 25mm and check that it has seeped into the

 - Best sprayed with Roundup or Zero (please be careful and follow instructions very carefully) or use a selective product containing MCPA or Dicamba, be careful on Buffalo’s.

-- Products include: All Purpose Weed Control available from Glenview Turf’s Turf Consultants and Project Consultants.
+- Products include: Turf Control available from Glenview Turf’s Turf Consultants and Project Consultants.

 - A weed that spreads by a tough wirey root system with small nut like tubers that form on the roots.